ni/measurement-plugin-labview/CONTRIBUTING.md

-# Contributing to Measurement Services Support for LabVIEW
+# Contributing to MeasurementLink™ LabVIEW Support

-Contributions to Measurement Services Support for LabVIEW are welcome from all!
+Contributions to MeasurementLink LabVIEW Support for  are welcome from all!

-Measurement Services Support for LabVIEW is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-labview/).
+MeasurementLink LabVIEW Support is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-services-labview/).

-Measurement Services Support for LabVIEW follows a pull-request model for development.
+MeasurementLink LabVIEW Support follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.